jaxondl/StoChemSim/README.md

 **Step 3:** Ensure that TARGET_CUDA is set to ON and then build with CMake.

-**TROUBLESHOOTING** You may be missing CMake configuration files for Thrust and CUB.
+**Troubleshooting:** You may be missing CMake configuration files for Thrust and CUB.
 If CMake throws an error because of this, you can find the necessary files in StoChemSimParallel/external.

 ## Contributors